-Purchase some nonslip material from your local home store.
-It comes in a roll and is usually placed between hardwood floors and area rugs to keep the rug from slipping when walked on.
-Place the material between the futon frame and mattress.
-It can be cut to size, and will remain unnoticeable from the front of the futon.
+The most common reason for mattress sliding is a lack of friction between the mattress and frame.
+Our easy solve is a DIY "gripper" you can nestle in between the two.
+To do this, you'll need to purchase some non-slip material from your local home store.
+It usually comes in a roll and is commonly placed between hardwood floors and area rugs to keep the rug from slipping.
+Place this material between the futon frame and mattress.
+It can be cut to size and will remain unnoticeable from the front of the futon.

-Purchase a cover for your mattress.
+You can also choose to purchase a cover for your mattress or use this solution in tandem with the gripper.
+All you'll need to do is purchase a cover for your mattress.
 Most futon mattresses come in a basic cotton or polyester blend fabric, which slips easily against the metal or wood on a futon frame.
 Covers will not only protect the mattress from stains, but they are made in a variety of comfortable materials.
-Choose an appropriate fabric for your frame style.

 Your slipping issue could be a result of a sagging frame, in which case, you may just need to tighten the bolts.
 Make sure to check up on your futon frames bolts every few months to ensure a sturdy and sound foundation.

 You might not even realize it, but your frame could be resting in an unlevel position.
 With just a slight adjustment, the level surface could solve all your mattress sliding worries.

 If the Culprit is Tossing and Turning at Night

 If you've tried these fixes and are still left with a futon mattress that slides out of place, it could simply be the movement you create while on top of the mattress.
 You might toss and turn throughout the night, or maybe you have children who play atop the futon.
 A simple fix to this is securing your mattress to the frame with straps.